Kawassaki/frontend-challenge/README.md

     <br/>
 </p>

-We want to understand you better, so do not be afraid of failing, this is not a right or wrong matter.
+We'd like to understand you better, so do not be afraid of failing, this is not a right or wrong matter.
 Just do your best.
 Good luck! :smile:

 ## Goal

-Your team is developing an application for users to manager establishments information.
+Your team is developing an application to manage establishments information.
 Your task is to create a Web application to consume and register this information.

 ## Non-functional specs

-* You must be builded in Angular 10.
+* It must be built with Angular version 10.
-* You may use a css pre-processor.
+* It may use a css pre-processor.
 * You may use any piece of technology you think is necessary or cool.
-* It must be builded in *components*.
+* It must be built in *components*.
 * Serviceless, you need to use the browser's technologies to save a persistent data.
-Use what you prefer. _Pure language_, libs, tools, you decide.
+Use what you prefer. _Pure language_, libs, tools.
 * It must be easy to setup and deploy. :children_crossing:
 * Use any Fonts.
 * Do your best.